 Since joining BAT, my focus has been on conducting detailed human health risk assessments for flavouring ingredients that are used in consumer products.
 I have also experience evaluating devices and device materials for both e-cigarettes and tobacco heating products.
-Currently I work for Evalueserve and in my role I lead teams of toxicologists and design strategies to tackle the issues our clients face with their products and help them manage and communicate this risk internally.
+Following my role in BAT I became a toxicology consultant and worked on pet care, laundry and cannabis product assessments while leading and supporting teams of toxicologists.
+Currently, I am working in P&G focusing on personal healthcare products including food supplements and OTC or Rx drugs.

 After obtaining my BSc Biochemistry and MSc Toxicology from the National University of Ireland, I joined the European Food Safety Authority (EFSA) traineeship program as a toxicology trainee in the Scientific Committee and Emerging Risks unit.
 Following on from my traineeship I worked as Junior Toxicologist with Delphic HSE prior to starting my PhD in 2019.

 Currently, I am a third year PhD student in the In Vitro Toxicology Group at Swansea University.
 My research project is in collaboration with AstraZeneca and investigates the use of automated high content imaging for carcinogenicity testing in vitro.

 As part of the Network for Early-Stage Toxicologists (NEST), I contribute to our social media, and I am a co-opted member of Scientific Subcommittee (SSC).